epicserve/drf-validation-issue/README.md

 Django ModelForm, it passes as you would expect it to, showing all the errors.

 If you checkout the branch `fix-validation` you can see that the tests all pass.
 The solution was to override two Django Rest Framework methods in the Serializer class (`to_internal_value` and `run_validation`).
-The `to_internal_value` was overwritten in order to not raise validation errors at this level and to also return cleaned data, instead we wait to raise the Validation errors in the `run_validation` method so that they can all returned at once.
+The `to_internal_value` method was overwritten in order to not raise validation errors in this method and instead return the errors and the cleaned data, so that all errors can be combined and returned in the run_validation method.

+There has also been [an issue](https://github.com/encode/django-rest-framework/issues/7394) created in the Django Rest Framework that references this example.

 ## Install